Last Updated on: 28th October 2023, 11:23 am

 Males and females look the same, but males weigh 318 g, while females weigh 288 g.

 The Spix macaw is extinct in the wild.
 However, the Brazilian Chico Mendes Institute for Biodiversity Conservation (ICMBio) has plans to breed military macaws and release them when ready.

-While red-fronted macaws aren’t common in the wild due to habitat destruction, pesticide ingestion, and illegal trapping for the pet market, they’re readily available as pets.
+Red-fronted macaws are uncommon in the wild due to habitat destruction, pesticide ingestion, and illegal trapping for the pet trade.